It is not the best first impression when afternoon mail starts with the words: “good morning”.

-And I feel the author’s pain about wanting a more original start than the standard “Hi Bill”.
+And yes, it’s a more original start than the standard “Hi Bill”.
 Or “Dear Mr Bennett”.
-As a writer I like to vary words and not repeat myself.
+Some variation is welcome.

-“Good morning” mails often don’t arrive in the morning.
-Not even when the mail is sent in the morning.
+The problem is “good morning” mails often don’t arrive in the morning.
+Not even when the writer clicks their send button mail in the morning.

-Much of my mail comes from Australia which is usually two, sometimes three hours behind New Zealand.
-When the Bruces and Shelias in Sydney are still boiling up their billy cans for the first brew of the day, I’m ready for lunch.
+A lot of mail in New Zealand comes from Australia which is usually two or more hours behind New Zealand.
+When the Bruces and Shelias in Sydney are still boiling billy cans for the day’s first brew, we are ready for lunch.

-In fact, the chances are that the “Good Morning” message is just a bulk press release sent out to dozens of people in Australia and New Zealand.
+The chances are that the “good morning” message is just a bulk press release sent out to dozens of people in Australia and New Zealand.

-The subtle, unvoiced subtext of such a message is “we’re happy to take money off of our clients to service New Zealand media, but can’t make an effort to do the job properly.”
+The subtle, unvoiced subtext of such a message is “we’re happy to take money off of our clients to service New Zealand media, but can’t make an effort to do the best job.”

-Senders have no control over when readers see their mail, this make it presumptuous to start a message that way even when you’re in the same time zone as the reader.
+The key point is that senders have no control over when readers see their mail.
+This make it presumptuous to start a message that way even when you’re in the same time zone as the reader.